vusec/hammertime/README.md

 **Hammertime**: a software suite for testing, profiling and simulating the rowhammer DRAM defect.

+### Publication ###

+A paper describing the insights and results of Hammertime has been accepted at RAID 2018: "Defeating Software Mitigations against Rowhammer: A Surgical Precision Hammer".
+Tatar, A.; Razavi, K.; Bos, H.; Giuffrida, C.

+The present code is an early prototype and does not reflect the final quality of the code which will be published alongside the paper.
+More updates to follow!

 ### What does this project contain? ###

 While still a work in progress, the following components make up Hammertime: